 Speaking of Jedi, however, a great early skill for mind trick enthusiasts is Delusion.
 While signs aren’t much of a priority in the meta, they open up fun dialogue options and play to one of the game’s greatest strengths: a character-driven bolstered by moment-to-moment dialogue.
 And hey, if nothing else, using it nets a little XP that can eventually go towards replacing it.

-The Witcher 3: Best Combat Skills
+Best Combat Skills

-The Witcher 3: Best Alchemy Skills
+Best Alchemy Skills

+What are the best alchemy skills in The Witcher 3?
 Essential, foundational skills for any build emphasizing alchemy are Acquired Tolerance and Heightened Tolerance.
 The former increases your maximum toxicity threshold based on the number of alchemical formulas you know.
 The ability to pack in more potions and decoctions and reap the benefits of passive buffs shouldn’t be ignored.
 As for Heightened Tolerance, it increases the threshold needed to start taking Toxicity damage.

 Later (but no less important) skills to acquire include Refreshment and Synergy.
 The former provides healing, and the latter increases the bonuses imparted by mutagens, giving you a huge damage boost for your blocks of combat skills, Vitality for your alchemy blocks, and Sign Intensity for any sign blocks you might have, you madperson.
 Generally, ignore anything to do with bombs in terms of character points.
 They have plenty of uses (after the bombs themselves are upgraded) without needing to use ability slots on them.

-The Witcher 3: Best Sign Skills
+Best Sign Skills

 As mentioned, signs aren’t usually the priority for meta-level Witcher 3 builds.
 One reason for this is that many abilities in the signs tree tend to require heavy investment to be worthwhile.
 Other marginal improvements aren’t meaningful when you can get extra sign intensity out of glyphs and potions.

-The Witcher 3: Best General Skills
+Best General Skills

+What are the best general skills in The Witcher 3?
 This one’s easy, at least with regards to long-term decision-making.
 Focus on the “___ School Techniques” skill that pertains to your armor.
 The rest are far too situational to be competitive.

 As mentioned earlier in the article, skills like Strong Back can be useful temporarily, so it may be worth it to pick it up just to slot it in and out when convenient.
 Decisions like these boil down to personal choice considerably more than those to do with the numbers game, and it’s up to you how much you engage with the general skills.